mlenahan/SpotLite/README.md

 ### Fixed Bugs

-- I had an issue with my footer not sticking to the bottom of the page.
+- I had an issue with my genre select part of the recommendations form.
 In order to fix this I researched the issue.
-The resolution to this issue was to use ```bottom: 0;```.
+The resolution to this issue was to use ```-webkit-appearance: none;```.

 ## Deployment